devpro/azure-pipeline-training/docs/build-first-steps/01-helloworld.md

 - Isolate your pipelines in a dedicated folder (with your first name for example)
 - Use any type of Microsoft hosted agent
 - In the pipeline creation wizard, use a template or create it from scratch
+- Always add `trigger` at the top of the file to not use the default behavior, explicitly define the wished behavior (just put `trigger: none` to prevent a commit on your branch to prevent a new run)

 ### Hints